epfl-ada/ada-2021-project-sars/README.md

 ada-2021-project-sars created by GitHub Classroom

+- Topic Modeling (cluster on certain topics) - use all the topics we can find from the parsing (for the baseline) (Simon & Saad)
+- After the Topic Modeling:
+- Once the topic modeling is done:

 # README - What we need to do
 Readme.md file containing the detailed project proposal (up to 1000 words).
 Your README.md should contain: